 What if one or both of us has been divorced?

 In the Episcopal Church, being previously married does not exclude you from the possibility of being married again.
 It is required by church and civil law that divorce paperwork is final.
 If either of you has been divorced, please let The Rev. Ramona Scarpace know.
 She will want to make sure that divorce agreements about finances and the care of children are being fulfilled.

 What if we are living together before we are married?

 Living together before being married does not preclude your getting married in the Episcopal Church.

 In the Episcopal Church, we will happily marry you!
 You will be treated as any other couple seeking God’s blessing on their lifelong commitment.

 What will our service be like?

 The Episcopal Church is blessed with a beautiful marriage service in our Book of Common Prayer.
 It is also possible to create a service that is more tailored to you as a couple.
-To craft a service that is meaningful for you, you will meet with the Rev. Ramona for at least two sessions.
+To craft a service that is meaningful for you, you will meet with The Rev. Ramona Scarpace for at least two sessions.
 In between these sessions you will be given some ‘homework’ to help her get to know you better and to help clarify your thinking about what marriage means to you.